List of Teenage Mutant Ninja Turtles characters: The Pantheon

-Bishop
+Agent Bishop

-Agent John Bishop is the leader of the Earth Protection Force, a group dedicated to protecting Earth from extraterrestrial attack, in the 2003 animated series, voiced by David Zen Mansley.
-Originally a soldier in the War of 1812, he was abducted by aliens, which embittered him towards extraterrestrials and led him to start the EPF.
-Through unknown means (possibly the use of clones of himself created using alien technology) Bishop survived into modern times, and first came into conflict with the turtles when the D'Hoonib Federation and the Triceraton Republic brought their war to Earth.
-Having forged an alliance with the Federation, Bishop helped them secure the Fugitoid Professor Honeycutt in exchange for having the Turtles to examine.
+Agent John Bishop was introduced in the 2003 series, leader of the Earth Protection Force, a group dedicated to protecting Earth from extraterrestrial attack, in the 2003 animated series, voiced by David Zen Mansley.

+Originally a soldier in the Civil War, he was abducted by aliens, which embittered him towards extraterrestrials and led him to start the Earth Protection Force (EPF).
+Through unknown means-possibly the use of clones of himself created using alien technology-Bishop survived into modern times, and first came into conflict with the turtles when the D'Hoonib Federation and the Triceraton Republic brought their war to Earth.
+Having forged an alliance with the Federation, Bishop helped them secure the Fugitoid in exchange for having the Turtles to examine.
 Bishop had previously captured and experimented upon the Turtles' friend Leatherhead, who had previously been thought deceased, and in examining him and the Turtles found their genetic mutations to hold great promise for his never-ending war with aliens.
 The Turtles and Leatherhead managed to escape his clutches and fought him, but Bishop's abilities proved impressive enough to enable his escape as well.
-Bishop would clash with the Turtles several times, notably kidnapping Shredder's adopted daughter Karai and Master Splinter, whose mutated rodent DNA proved to be the missing piece Bishop needed to finish his Slayer Project.
-The Slayers, genetically enhanced clones of Bishop himself, were intended to infiltrate the human populace and weed out aliens in disguise, with little regard for any innocents who might be claimed.
-However, the Turtles managed to destroy the Slayer project, with the only remaining specimen going renegade and reemerging as the Rat King.
+Bishop would clash with the Turtles several times, notably kidnapping Shredder's adopted daughter Karai and Splinter, whose mutated rodent DNA proved to be the missing piece Bishop needed to finish his Slayer Project.
+The Slayers, genetically enhanced clones of Bishop himself, were intended to infiltrate the human populace and weed out aliens in disguise, with little regard for any innocents who might be innocently claimed.
+However, the Turtles managed to destroy the Slayer project, with the only remaining specimen going renegade and reemerging as the Rat King, with Bishop being impaled by a hook used by Splinter.
+The Turtles would engage a returning Bishop on a number of future occasions, notably as a result of a faked alien invasion leading to him saving the President and the resulting genetic mutations that swept across New York.
+Eventually, Bishop would recruit Baxter Stockman to aid him and became a begrudging ally to the Turtles against the new Tengu Shredder.